codefresh-io/docs.codefresh.io/_docs/deployments/gitops/images.md

 * Summary with metadata and binary information

 ### Filters for Image views
-As with any resource in Codefresh, image views support filters that allow you focus on the data that's important to you.
+As with any resource in Codefresh, the Image dashboard  support filters that allow you focus on the data that's important to you.
 Most image filters support multi-selection.
 Unless otherwise indicated, the filters are common to all view levels.

 {: .table .table-bordered .table-hover}